Standards and regulations

 Weight vs height

 Australian standard car seats use shoulder height markers and approximate age to guide use, similar to the ECE r129.
 Whereas ECE r44 only uses occupant weight (up to 36 kg).
-In contrast, the US (FMVSS) and Canadian (CMVSS) have no weight requirements, therefore special purpose car seats from these locations permit higher occupant weight.
+In contrast, the US (FMVSS) and Canadian (CMVSS) have no weight limit requirements, therefore special purpose car seats from these locations permit higher occupant weight.

 Lifespan

-US (FMVSS) and Canadian (CMVSS) child restraints generally have a 6 year life, whereas Australian Standard restraints have about 10 years, due to the mandatory use of UV and thermal stabilizers.
+US (FMVSS) and Canadian (CMVSS) child restraints generally have a 6 year life, whereas Australian standard restraints have about 10 years, due to the mandatory use of UV and thermal stabilizers.

 Side impact testing